How to cut food costs – 4 lessons from my nan

 Lesson #3: Plan your meals

-Weekly meal planning is the most cost-effective way to maximise food resources.
+Weekly meal planning is one of the most cost-effective ways to maximise food resources.
 Cook in batches and freeze small portions for cheap, easy dinners (nan always cooks fresh, but we can keep a secret).
-Planning your diet in advance also stops you from shopping excessively and contributing to the nation's $20 billion-dollar food waste pile.
+Planning your meals in advance also stops you from buying more food than you need.
+According to a 2021 study conducted by The Food and Agribusiness Growth Centre (FIAL), food waste costs our nation $36.6 billion a year.

 A food budget may give structure to your meal planning.
-Suncorp's Everyday Options Account can simplify the financial planning process by letting you create up to 9 sub-accounts—all of which you can customise the names of.
-Our free budget planner will also help you keep track of all those numbers, because let's face it—it's tricky, especially when you're mentally juggling various budgets (as we all do).
-Open a bank account online and prepare a food budget free of fees and charges!
+You could also use Suncorp Bank's free budget planner to help you keep track of those numbers, because let's face it—it's tricky, especially when you're mentally juggling various budgets (as we all do).

 Lesson #4: Grow your own food